The Efficiency Gap in Modern Healthcare

 2. Dynamic Asset Utilisation

-BLE tags attached to biomedical devices provide continuous location data to a central dashboard.
+BLE tags attached to biomedical devices in hospital asset tracking provides continuous location data to a central dashboard.

 Inventory Right-Sizing: Identify “hoarding” patterns in specific wards to rebalance inventory.